 For those wishing to join in Morris dance & music, exchange communication about it, or gather more info in an active manner, contact any of the sides.
 See their web pages.
 The Island Dance webmaster will also be happy to answer most questions about local Morris dance

 ITM (Monday) & QBM (Wednesday) practise in various parks throughout the summer.
-Please contact them for location information.
+Please contact them for location.
 The rest of the year -- QBM is at the View Royal Community Assoc. hall, ITM at St. Aiden's in Saanich

-HTM uses the Scout Hall in Fairfield, on Tuesdays (~8:15 p.m.) and sometimes takes the summer off practise, exclusively dancing out
+HTM uses the Scout Hall in Fairfield, on Tuesdays (~8:15 p.m.) and sometimes takes the summer off practise, placing their energy exclusively in dancing out

-Most activities are finished with the requisite visit to the pub.
-For more information see their individual web sites for the teams, or give them a call
+Most activities, both practise and performance, are completed with a requisite visit to the pub.
+For more information see the individual web sites for the teams, or give them a call

 Occasionally an Ale will pop up in the region, to which many sides stream, process or caper.

 Victoria locals and visitors sides enjoyed a Morris Ale in honour of one of our own.
 Fred's NineT Ale honoured Fred Carr and his 90th natal anniversary, Victoria 12-14 June 2015.
-Eight Morris sides ("teams") participated with outside touring and more inside fun
+Eight Morris sides participated in outside touring and more inside fun

 Seattle sides may be found via Seattle Dance.org

-A major regional gathering that attracts the Morris is NW Folklife Festival in Seattle over the USA Memorial Day weekend in May.
+A major regional gathering that attracts the Morris is NW Folklife Festival in Seattle, WA during the USA Memorial Day weekend in May.
 Sides from BC, WA, and OR dance out there and socialise.
-Occasional individual representatives from some sides make an appearance, e.g. Anchorage, AK
+Occasional individual representatives from some other sides make an appearance, i.e. Rant & Raven, from Anchorage, AK